-Prescription Drugs In-Network Pharmacy Out-of-Network Pharmacy Up to a 30-Day Supply: Retail, and Specialty / Pharmacy Tier One: Generic Drug generic contraceptive3 The Plan pays 100% No copay Not covered other generic drugs You pay \$10 copay per fill or refill Not covered Tier Two: Brand-Name Drug on the Preferred Drug List You pay \$35 copay per fill or refill Not covered Tier Three: Brand-Name Drug Not on the Preferred Drug List4 You pay 35% of the cost for each fill or refill Minimum: \$60 Maximum: \$125 Not covered CVS Specialty Medications You pay 40% of the cost for each fill or refill Minimum: \$60 Maximum \$125 Not covered Maintenance Choice®: CVS Caremark® Mai day supply) I Service Pharmacy or CVS pharmacy (for a 31- to 90- Tier One: Generic Drug generic contraceptive3 The Plan pays 100% No copay Not covered other generic drug You pay \$20 copay per fill or refill Not covered Tier Two: Brand-Name Drug on the Preferred Drug List You pay \$70 copay per fill or refill Not covered Tier Three: Brand-Name Drug Not on the Preferred Drug List4 You pay 35% of the cost for each fill or refill Minimum: \$120 Maximum: \$250 Not covered Overseas Pharmacy (up to a 30-day supply) Tier One: Generic Drug generic contraceptive3 Not applicable The Plan pays 100% No deductible or copay other generic drug Not applicable You pay deductible, then the Plan pays 100% Tier Two: Brand-Name Drug on the Preferred Drug List Not applicable You pay deductible, then the Plan pays 80% Tier Three: Brand-Name Drug Not on the Preferred Drug List Not applicable You pay deductible, then the Plan pays 80%
+Prescription Drugs In-Network Pharmacy Out-of-Network Pharmacy Up to a 30-Day Supply: Retail, and Specialty / Pharmacy Tier One: Generic Drug • generic contraceptive3 The Plan pays 100% No copay or deductible.
+Not covered other generic drugs You pay deductible, then the Plan pays 100% for each fill or refill Not covered Tier Two: Brand-Name Drug on the Preferred Drug List You pay deductible, then the Plan pays 65%, Maximum \$75 for each fill or refill Not covered

-^{}With Maintenance Choice, you can get a 90-day supply of maintenance medications such as drugs that treat conditions like arthritis, asthma, diabetes or high cholesterol by using either CVS Caremark® Mail Service
+In-Network Pharmacy Out-of-Network Pharmacy / Pharmacy (cont'd) You pay deductible, then the Plan pays 50% Maximum: \$125 for each fill or refill Not covered You pay deductible, then the Plan pays 50% Maximum \$125 for each fill or refill Not covered I Service Pharmacy or CVS pharmacy (for a 31- to 90 The Plan pays 100% No copay Not covered You pay deductible, then the Plan pays 100% Not covered You pay deductible, then the Plan pays 65%.
+Maximum \$150 per fill or refill Not covered You pay deductible, then the Plan pays 50% for each fill or refill Maximum: \$250 Not covered Not applicable The Plan pays 100% No deductible or copay Not applicable You pay deductible, then the Plan pays 100% Not applicable You pay deductible, then the Plan pays 80% Not applicable You pay deductible, then the Plan pays 80% Pharmacy (cont'd) You pay deductible, then the Plan pays 50% Maximum: \$125 for each fill or refill You pay deductible, then the Plan pays 50% Maximum \$125 for each fill or refill I Service Pharmacy or CVS The Plan pays 100% No copay You pay deductible, then the Plan pays 100% You pay deductible, then the Plan pays 65%.
+Maximum \$150 per fill or refill You pay deductible, then the Plan pays 50% for each fill or refill Maximum: \$250 Not applicable Not applicable Not applicable

-Pharmacy or a CVS pharmacy near you.
+With Maintenance Choice, you can get a 90-day supply of maintenance medications such as drugs that treat conditions like arthritis, asthma, diabetes or high cholesterol by using either CVS Caremark® Mail Service Pharmacy or a CVS pharmacy near you.
 After two fills at your local retail pharmacy, you will pay the full cost of the drug if you choose to continue to receive a 30-day supply.